Headshots of authors Sam Silverman and Calvin Azadi under EB5AN and Azadi Law logos.

 If approved, investors and their derivative beneficiaries will receive an immigrant visa, allowing them to move to the United States.
 Upon reaching the United States, they will receive their conditional Green Card, which is valid for two years.

-Consular processing generally takes about six months, but processing times may vary depending on several factors, such as the complexity of the case and the workload at the consulate.
+Consular processing times may vary depending on several factors, such as the complexity of the case and the workload at the consulate.

 Investors Applying From Within the United States